 Since the capabilities denote potential opportunities they are not directly observable.
 Thus, the assessment of capabilities has to proceed primarily on the basis of noting the actual functionings; it can be supplemented by other information.
 It should work because the valuation of actual functionings is one way of assessing how a person values his options.
 A practical way is to combine the information from income data with social functionings.
 This should easily work at the macro level and not much difference is expected between the capability approach and other approaches that also explore development in terms of non-income variables.

 Sen’s thesis is focused on individualism and localism.
 It almost entirely revolves around the individual – his abilities and choices.
 In short, it boils down to ‘what can I get from what I have, under the given conditions.’
-His theory ultimately appears to come out in favour of capitalism running on principles of justice and good ethics.
+His theory ultimately appears to come out in favor of capitalism running on principles of justice and good ethics.
 Yet he offers no strategy for creation of such good conduct.
-In reality, markets are not known to respect principles of justice or morality.
+In reality, markets are everything but just or moral.

 Impact of Global Powers and Processes

 Amartya Sen’s theory is clearly a humane one and has won widespread acclaim, even by the mainstream economists.
-However, his thesis rests on Western individualism and avoids critical analysis of major western states and institutions.
+However, his thesis squarely rests on Western individualism and fails to provide critical analysis of major western states and institutions.

-The focus of mainstream development that we have today is on development of possessive individualism, where freedom means security of property and its tradability in the market.
+The focus of today’s mainstream development is on development of possessive individualism, where freedom means security of property and ease tradability in the market.
 This has entered into Sen’s development concept also.
 Thus, his theory is silent on impact of global capitalism; it ignores the problems of unequal trade rules that favour the rich corporations and individuals.

 The current philosophy is represented in the Washington Consensus, trade liberalization, and in agreements such as the General Agreement on Trade in Services (GATS) and Trade in Intellectual Property Rights (TRIPS).
-What goes on in the name of liberalization actually breaks down the communities.
-For those few people who manage to gain more education and skills find themselves constrained by the way the market limits where they can sell their labor, to whom, for what price, and in how it is used.
-Effectively, they are left with little freedom that Sen considers vital for ‘development’.
+What goes on in the name of liberalization actually breaks down the communities and sense of justice.
+Today, people who manage to gain good education and skills find themselves constrained by the way the market functions, which decides where they can sell their labor, to whom, for what price, and the manner how it is used.
+As a result, they are left with little freedom that Sen considers vital for ‘development’.

 Meanwhile, the highly powerful “institution of speculators” and middlemen operate in a way that effectively decouples prices from the demand-supply equation of the market.
-As a result, it is nearly impossible for individuals to protect themselves from manipulations.
+Their manipulative tactics sap away considerable freedom of individuals – leaving them with practically no choice.

 Is capitalism Exploitative?

-Amartya Sen’s capability approach to development has significantly influenced the international developmental discourse.
-His capability approach provides a unified view of development and poverty – the opposite side of each other.
-If development is expansion of people’s capabilities, poverty is seen as deprivation of basic capabilities.
-Sen puts development in the right perspective by considering it as a multidimensional process that can’t be adequately viewed from any one dimensional lens such economic growth.
-Then poverty also becomes a multidimensional phenomenon necessitating a multifaceted development approach.
+Despite the idealism, Amartya Sen’s capability approach to development has left strong impact on the global developmental discourse.
+It provides a unified view of development and poverty – the opposite side of each other.
+If development is expansion of people’s capabilities, poverty is just the opposite – deprivation of basic capabilities.
+The capability approach has put the idea of development in the right perspective by considering it as a multidimensional process that can’t be adequately viewed from any one dimensional lens such as economic growth.
+This then makes poverty also a situation with multidimensional deficits in development.

-Since capabilities go hand in hand with freedom, development can be also taken as expansion of people’s freedom which creates an enabling atmosphere for building capabilities.
-This offers guidance to the policymakers.
-They should ideally aim at creating an 'enabling' environment in which people's capabilities are enhanced and their range of choices expanded.
-It necessarily involves identifying factors that go against such enabling environments – this takes the development discourse to social, political and (now) environmental platforms (due to worsening climate change issues) to uncover what restricts people’s freedom.
+Since capabilities go hand in hand with freedom, the development must necessarily involve expansion of people’s freedom which creates an enabling atmosphere for building capabilities.
+This offers directional guidance to the policymakers.
+Development also necessarily involves identifying factors that go against such enabling environments.
+This takes the development discourse to social, political and (now) environmental platforms (due to worsening climate change issues) to uncover what restricts people’s freedom and choices.